How to use resources: Finding journal articles

 Using the e-journals A-Z

-As this is simply a list of journals, instead of searching for the article title, search for the journal name eg "Soccer and society".
+As this is simply a list of journals, instead of searching for the article title, search for the journal name eg "Journal of College Reading and Learning".

-Check to make sure we have the year you need, then follow the link to the journal to open the volume and issue your article is in.
+Check to make sure we have the year you need, in the example above this would be 2020, then follow the link to the journal to open the volume and issue your article is in.

-Using the E-journals A-Z can also be useful for browsing particular journals that have been recommended to you, most of which have the option to search within.
+Using the E-journals A-Z can also be useful for browsing particular journals that have been recommended to you to keep up-to-date, most of which have the option to search within.

 Finding print journal articles